 The consumer market is full of CPU coolers to save the PCs from overheating, but almost every gamer and professional is looking for the best low profile CPU cooler.
 The gaming industry has caused big tech companies to push their limits to new heights.
 The amount of heat that gaming graphics and mechanics put on the processors and GPUs is unlike ever before.
 The bundles of electrons flowing through the small semiconductor circuits are the primary output that we see on our display.
 One of the main components put under intense processing requirements is the processor; this also causes a lot of heat production, which needs to be removed.
-Many other factors can cause an increase heat production, but mainly workload, architecture, and overclocking are the prime reasons for heat loads.
+Many other factors can actually cause an increase heat production, but mainly workload, architecture, and overclocking are the prime reasons for heat loads.

 That’s where CPU coolers come in.
 Engineers have come up with unique solutions to cope with the heat produced by CPUs.
 Many types of CPU coolers high profile air-cooled heatsinks, water coolant-based CPU coolers, AIO coolers, and low profile air-cooled heatsinks.
 Out of the bunch, a cost-effective, efficient, and minimalist solution is air-cooled CPU coolers.
 We will be reviewing almost every best low profile CPU cooler currently available in the market.
 You might need to know a few things before buying such a low profile CPU cooler.